keu/docs/astro/environment-variables.md

 description: Set environment variables on Astro to specify Airflow configurations and custom logic.
 ---

+An environment variable on Astro is a key-value configuration that is applied to a specific Deployment.
 You can use environment variables to set Airflow configurations and custom values for Deployments on Astro.
 For example, you can use environment variables to:

 - Identify a production Deployment versus a development Deployment that allows you to apply conditional logic in your DAG code.
 - Store [Airflow connections and variables](environment-variables.md#add-airflow-connections-and-variables-using-environment-variables).